-Please sign this petition and share it widely if you agree with noted author Joanne Michaels and Dutchess County Legislator Joel Tyner (Clinton/Rhinebeck) that Mid-Hudson Civic Center President Danielle Anderson should delay no longer in providing any evidence of the Trump campaign's paying to use the Mid-Hudson Civic Center for a rally April 17, 2016, that previous lower rates/hours and community programs need to be fully restored for Hudson Valley residents/skaters at the Mid-Hudson Civic Center, and that the Dutchess County Legislature needs to publicly pressure and work with the Mid-Hudson Civic Center on these issues, starting with a public hearing soon on all this (Joanne was a guest on Joel's Jan.
-6th WHVW.com 950 AM Saturday morning show and delved into all this in great detail).
+Please sign this petition and share it widely if you agree with noted author Joanne Michaels and Dutchess County Legislator Joel Tyner (Clinton/Rhinebeck) that previous lower rates/hours and community programs need to be fully restored for Hudson Valley residents/skaters at the Mid-Hudson Civic Center, and that the Dutchess County Legislature needs to publicly pressure and work with the Mid-Hudson Civic Center on this starting with a public hearing soon on all this (Joanne was a guest on Joel's 1/6/18 WHVW.com 950 AM Saturday morning show and delved into all this in great detail).

 See http://www.JoanneMichaels.com -- Intrepid investigative journalist "Joanne Michaels, formerly the editor-in-chief of Hudson Valley Magazine and host of The Joanne Michaels Show, is the author of many books, including Hudson River Towns, Hudson River Valley Farms, The Hudson Valley & Catskill Mountains: An Explorer's Guide, Let's Take the Kids, Famous Woodstock Cooks, and The Joy of Divorce.
 She is the coauthor, with renowned photographer Hardie Truesdale, of Hudson River Journey and Adirondack High.
 She lives in Woodstock, New York where she is an editorial consultant."